Basic Instinct: Production

 The screenplay, which was written in the 1980s, sparked a bidding war until it was finally purchased by Carolco Pictures for US$3 million.
-Eszterhas, who had previously been the creative force behind several blockbuster films such as Flashdance (1983) and Jagged Edge (1985), managed to complete the script in just 13 days.
-However, Verhoeven had suggested changes to the script that Eszterhas strongly disagreed with, including a lesbian sex scene that Eszterhas deemed "exploitative."
+Joe Eszterhas, who had previously been the creative force behind several blockbuster films such as Flashdance (1983) and Jagged Edge (1985), managed to complete the script in just 13 days.
+However, Paul Verhoeven had suggested changes to the script that Eszterhas strongly disagreed with, including a lesbian sex scene that Eszterhas deemed "exploitative".
 With Verhoeven unwilling to budge, Eszterhas and producer Irwin Winkler left the production.

 Gary Goldman was subsequently brought on board to rewrite the script four times at Verhoeven's suggestion.
-However, by the fourth draft, Verhoeven himself acknowledged that his proposals were "undramatic" and "really stupid."
+However, by the fourth draft, Verhoeven himself acknowledged that his proposals were "undramatic" and "really stupid".
 By the fifth and final draft, the script had returned to Eszterhas' original vision, with only minor tweaks to visuals and dialogue.
-As a result, Joe Eszterhas received sole writing credit for the film.
+As a result, Eszterhas received sole writing credit for the film.
+In preparation for the car chase scene, Michael Douglas drove up the steps on Kearny Street in San Francisco for four nights by himself.

-In preparation for the car chase scene, Douglas drove up the steps on Kearny Street in San Francisco for four nights by himself.
-Douglas recommended Kim Basinger for the role of Catherine Tramell, but she declined.
-He also suggested Julia Roberts, Greta Scacchi, and Meg Ryan, but they all turned down the role.
-The same happened with Michelle Pfeiffer, Geena Davis, Kathleen Turner, Kelly Lynch, Ellen Barkin, and Mariel Hemingway.
-Verhoeven considered Demi Moore, but ultimately chose Stone, who was relatively unknown at the time.
-However, Stone had previously worked with Verhoeven on Total Recall.
-He was particularly struck by the way she quickly transitioned from evil to love in a couple of seconds before her character's death in that film.
-Stone was paid $500,000, which was low compared to the film's production budget.
-Michael Douglas was determined to have another A-list actress star in the movie with him.
-Worried about taking the risk on his own, he said, "I need someone to share the risks of this movie. [...]
-I don't want to be up there all by myself.
-There's going to be a lot of shit flying around."